AdvancedCSS2023/assignment-3--scrollytelling-group1/README.md

-Where users can get help with your project
+Where users can get help with your project.
 Please consult the README file located in the project's GitHub repository for guidance.
 If you encounter any bugs or issues, please utilize the "Issues" section within the GitHub repository to report them.
 For assistance or inquiries regarding the project, feel free to contact the team members listed as contributors in the GitHub repository.

-Which technology is used
+Which technology is used.
 To promote sustainability goal 14, the project employs a variety of technologies to create an animated and scrollable website.
 These technologies include advanced CSS features, CSS architecture, Sass, BEM, SVG, keyframe animations, transitions, transformations, and Scrollytelling using Intersection Observer and Javascript.
 By utilizing these technologies, the project is visually appealing, informative, and accessible to a diverse range of users.

-Who maintains and contributes to the project
+Who maintains and contributes to the project.
+Since this project is a work on github, anyone who's a member of the community are allowed and able to contribute if they want to.
 The project is maintained and contributed by the team members which is listed in the github repository, Elina, Johan, Jørgen and Solveig.